nate-c-foster/scada2-doc/docs/intro/scada2.md

 Unnecessary script transforms have been removed from core component symbols.
 While script transforms are very powerful, they should be avoided for highly used components to improve responsiveness.
-It's not that the script itself is slower than other type of transforms, since it has already been compiled to java on the backend.
+It's not that the script itself is slower than other types of transforms (it's compiled to java on the backend).
 It's the overhead of the Remote Procedure Call (RPC) that Ignition has to do to get the results of the script from the gateway that slows the responsiveness.
 Other, simpler transforms, can be executed by javascript within the browser, thus improving responsiveness.